 A rainy day or emergency fund is money you save to prepare for times when your income is decreased or interrupted ,and you are faced with unexpected expenses.
 A rainy day or emergency fund are different terms for the same thing.

-Start A Small Emergency or Rainy Day Fund Today
+Start A Small Emergency Fund Today

 First, open a saving or checking account to be used solely for your emergency fund.